eastskykang/machine-learning-project/README.rst

 Get Started (Non-Linux)
 -----------------------

-The project framework has been tested in Linux (Ubuntu) environments only.
-If you are using Linux already, you can skip forward to Getting Started for Linux.
+The project framework has been tested mainly in Linux (Ubuntu) environments.
+If you are using Linux already, you can skip forward to Get Started for Linux.

+The framework should also work on OS X, but it has not been tested extensively.
+OS X users may choose to skip forward to Get started for Linux and OS X.

 If you are using Mac or Windows, please install VirtualBox_ and create an 64-bit Ubuntu_ virtual machine (VM).